Robinhood Paper Trading

 missing from the broker.
 Mutual funds are unavailable at the firm, an asset that many customers

-Trading on Thinkorswim at Charles Schwab
+Trading on thinkorswim at Charles Schwab

-Besides stocks and ETF’s, Thinkorswim offers trading in options, futures, and forex.
+Besides stocks and ETF’s, thinkorswim offers trading in options, futures, and forex.

 Other Trading Tools